No Highway in the Sky: Production

 The first writer who worked on the script was R. C. Sherriff.
 The story was then assigned to producer Buddy Lighton, who hired Oscar Millard to do the screenplay.
 Millard said he spent six months writing the script without ever looking at a Sheriff draft.
 In London, the producer Buddy Lighton hired Alec Coppel to rewrite some scenes that were based at the Farnborough Aircraft Establishment.

 The actor Robert Donat was originally cast in the lead role, but when the deal fell through, James Stewart was cast.
 This would be the second pairing of Stewart with Marlene Dietrich, the first being 1939's Destry Rides Again.

 No Highway in the Sky, the film's working title, became the theatrical release title for English-speaking countries apart from the UK, where it retained the novel title No Highway.
-As noted in contemporary sources, filming took place in 1950 at Denham Studios, with location shooting at the Blackbushe Airport in Hampshire, England, although the scene with a Gloster E.1/44 prototype was possibly staged at Boscombe Down.
+As noted in contemporary sources, filming took place in 1950 at Denham Studios, with location shooting at Blackbushe Airport in Hampshire, England, although the scene with a Gloster E.1/44 prototype was possibly staged at Boscombe Down.

 In November 1950, The Hollywood Reporter claimed that Stewart underwent an emergency appendectomy in London while the film was in production.

 Director Koster called it "one of my finest pictures.
 I thought it was a marvelous story and I had a marvelous script by very fine writers".

 Reception

 The film was popular at the British box office.
+20th Century Fox were so impressed with Kenneth More's performance they arranged for him to be tested for other films but did not use him.

 Reviews of No Highway in the Sky were decidedly mixed.
 Bosley Crowther of The New York Times wrote a favourable review, noting the film's "... sly construction of an unusual plot and wry suspense".

 In a more recent appraisal, reviewer Dennis Schwartz opined:American military war hero pilot James Stewart plays the eccentric Yank scientist working for a British airline [Stewart's character was not actually working for an airline but rather the government RAE Farnborough.], and it gives one of his better and more pleasing performances as someone kindhearted but a bit daffy. ...
 The one-dimensional characters add no emotional depth, especially when the awkward romance is tossed onto the airplane drama, but Stewart plays a likable character that translates into a rather genial pic with much appeal.

 Three years after the film, and six years after the publication of Nevil Shute's original novel (No Highway), there were two fatal crashes of the world's first jet passenger airliner, the de Havilland Comet.
 Investigation found that metal fatigue was the cause of both accidents, albeit in the main fuselage and not the tail section.